burstable-ai/burst/examples/cifar10/README.md

 This test model achieves ~90% accuracy on this dataset, as implemented here.

 The example is implemented two ways:
-* as a command-line python script that can be run remotely through burst (data visualizations are written into an `output` folder)
+* as a command-line python script that can be run remotely through `burst` (data visualizations are written into an `output` folder)
 * in interactive Jupyter notebooks, with in-notebook visualizations

-Burst can support both types of model training.
+`burst` can support both types of model training.

 # Running the example on a local machine